johnfedoruk/bangular/aio/content/guide/setup-systemjs-anatomy.md

       and complains when you violate one of its rules.

-      This file defines linting rules favored by the [Angular style guide](guide/styleguide) and by the authors of the documentation.
+      This file defines linting rules favored by the [Bangular style guide](guide/styleguide) and by the authors of the documentation.
     </td>

   </tr>